robert19066/Marker-Code-Editor/README.md

 - 🛡️ 100% virus-free — scan it yourself!
 - 🖥️ Windows executables may trigger browser warnings (not commonly installed).
 Please report them as **SAFE**.
 - 💡 Open for forks, contributions, and promotion!
-- ⏳ Development takes time — thanks for your patience.
+- ⏳ Development takes time — thanks for your patience.(62 commits,you can see,development is hell XD)
 - ⚠️ Built on Windows — **no macOS support (yet)**.

 ---